Robin Press

 Robin Press (born 21 December 1994) is a Swedish ice hockey defenceman.
-He is currently playing with Metallurg Magnitogorsk in the Kontinental Hockey League (KHL).
-He was selected by the Chicago Blackhawks in the 7th round (211th overall and last player taken) of the 2013 NHL Entry Draft.
+He is currently playing with Kölner Haie in the Deutsche Eishockey Liga (DEL).
+He was selected by the Chicago Blackhawks in the 7th round (211th overall and last player taken) of the 2013 NHL entry draft.

-with Metallurg Magnitogorsk in the KHL, Press won the Gagarin Cup Championship in 2024.
+With Metallurg Magnitogorsk in the KHL, Press won the Gagarin Cup Championship in 2024.

 Playing career

 Press previously played for Almtuna IS and Södertälje SK in the Swedish second tier HockeyAllsvenskan before making his Swedish Hockey League debut with Djurgårdens IF.

 After playing two seasons in North America, within the Chicago Blackhawks affiliates, the Rockford IceHogs and Indy Fuel, Press returned to Sweden in agreeing to a one-year contract with Färjestad BK on May 24, 2018.
 In the 2018–19 season, Press contributed 2 goals and 10 points through 40 games, eclipsing his previous markers.

 On 2 May 2019, Press opted to continue his career in Finland, agreeing to an optional two-year contract with Lukko of the Liiga.
 During his tenure with Lukko, Press developed his offensive game and established himself as the club's top defenceman.
 In the 2020–21 season, Press led the Lukko blueline and also led the Liiga in scoring in points among defenseman with 17 goals and 48 points in 58 regular season games.
 He was recognized as the league's best defenseman and player of the regular season after he was awarded the Pekka Rautakallio trophy and the Lasse Oksanen trophy.
 He contributed with 8 post-season points through 11 games to help Lukko capture their first Kanada-malja trophy.

 As a free agent, Press opted to test himself in the KHL, joining Severstal Cherepovets on a one-year contract on 1 May 2021.
 He extended his contract the following year, which caused controversy as he was the first Swedish ice hockey player to sign a contract with KHL after the 2022 Russian invasion of Ukraine.

 On 2 May 2023, Press continued his tenure in the KHL by signing a one-year contract with Metallurg Magnitogorsk.
 He became KHL champion at the end of the season.

+After five seasons in the KHL, Press left Metallurg Magnitogorsk.
+On July 7, 2026, the Kölner Haie officially announced the signing of Press, marking his first stint in Germany.